 In recent years, it has become faddish to believe that all negative thoughts are bad and that we should deny, suppress, and cancel them no matter what.
 Otherwise, the Law of Attraction will bring you the unwanted things you think about.

 But is it true that all negative thinking is bad?
+Is there something wrong with you if your first thoughts are of worst case scenarios instead of the best?

 The answer is a surprising, "No."